 Before any review, comparison or otherwise, I like to remind my readers that there are no miracle cures for hair loss.
 Trust me, having spent most of my life as an alopecian, who’s tried pretty much every treatment going, I have experience in this area!

-I do, however, support the idea that we can reduce inflammation and the other factors that lead to hair loss through our diet, our lifestyle and yes, the haircare products we use.
+Still, we can reduce inflammation and the other factors that lead to hair loss through our diet, our lifestyle and yes, the haircare products we use.

 Because often, we use products that can dry out and irritate the scalp, block our hair follicles and in short, give our hair much less of a chance to survive.
 When we choose gentle, natural options that support a healthy scalp environment, we do the opposite: we provide optimal conditions for hair growth.

 And when we combine those haircare products with essential nutrients and minerals that support our gut health and address hormonal imbalances – sometimes in the form of hair vitamins or supplements – well, we really can control our hair loss and promote hair growth.

 This comparison post covers two popular hair loss vitamins and hair care treatments: Hair La Vie vs Nutrafol.
 Helping you decide which, if any, would be a good option for thinning hair and some more cost-effective alternatives.

 Hi there, I’m an alopecian, I’m not a doctor!
 Any advice I give is based on my own research and personal experiences.
 This site is, however, reader-supported.
 When you buy through external links, I may earn a tiny affiliate commission.
 Learn more here.

 Hair La Vie is fairly new to the hair loss industry; founded in 2014 by a group of entrepreneurs who worked within the health and wellness space.
 The products are aimed at women to manage hormonal hair loss, postpartum hair loss, age-related hair loss and to support healthier, thicker hair.